mjuarez4/ssl-hugo/content/authors/LukeBaumel/_index.md

 ---
 # Display name
-title: Igor Ponomarenko
+title: Luke Baumel

 # Username (this should match the folder name)
 authors:
-  - IgorPonomarenko
+  - LukeBaumel

 # Is this the primary user of the site?
 superuser: false